 Many people’s thoughts are repetitive and negative.
 This can be mentally exhausting and distract you from finding simple solutions to making everyday life better.

 Learning to gently guide your inner dialogue to a more positive mindset can make a surprising difference – not only in improving life quality but also in physical health.
+Research indicates that a positive attitude about the aging process can boost health.

 It’s vital to address both physical and cognitive aspects of frailty in order to optimize your health outcomes as a mature adult.